A video interview can help you screen candidates more effectively in situations such as:

 - Show us how you’d make a presentation for X product.

-You can also use video applications to create mini role-playing activities for candidates.
+For example, you can use video applications to create mini role-playing activities for candidates.
 Let’s say you want to hire someone to create support videos for your customers.
 You’re not necessarily looking for relevant experience since this is an entry-level role.
 So relying solely on their resume is not helpful in this case.
 What you could do, instead, is send them a script and ask them to read it as if this was a support video.
 You can then evaluate candidates based on how natural they sound, whether they were able to emphasize on the most important parts, etc.

 Video applications are also useful in creative roles and help hiring managers identify outstanding candidates.
 Here’s an example of how – and why – you can ask candidates to submit video applications on YouTube.